arorarohan/discord_bot_todd/README.md

 - mostenire_add - adds mostenires to the list.
 - file_of_shame - prints the file of shame, a list of messages sent by TARGETED_USER
 - github - embeds the github repo for todd!
-- fart - todd will fart, after 3 farts he will start having a growing chance to poop.
-If he poops, the chance will reset.
+- hall_of_fame - displays the current standings in the hall of fame

 ### audio commands
 - join - joins the voice channel of the user who sent the message